lammps/lammps/doc/src/fix_mdi_qmmm.rst

 *no* is needed is if this command is used multiple times in an input script.
 E.g. if it used inside a loop which also uses the :doc:`clear
 <clear>` command to destroy the system (including this fix).
 As
-example would be a script which loop over a series of independent QMMM simulations, e.g. each with their own data file.
+example would be a script which loop over a series of independent QM/MM simulations, e.g. each with their own data file.
 In this use case *connect no* could be used along with the :doc:`mdi connect and exit
 <mdi>` command to one-time initiate/terminate the connection outside